 Throughout the ReImagine Reno Master Plan public process, participants expressed support for ADUs within certain neighborhoods and under certain design standards.
 The Reno City Council requested that public input continue to be collected as part of the process when they initiated the ADU ordinance in October 2017.

 “Across the country, ADUs come in many different forms.
 Whether you attend a meeting or participate in the online survey in January and February 2018, we encourage that everyone get involved and share your thoughts on this topic.
 As we draft our local ordinance, we want to get it right for our community,” Hanson said.
 “The City wants to ensure that the ordinance maintains the character of local neighborhoods, does not create a negative parking impact, and avoids intrusion on neighboring properties.”

 The City went out to the community in early 2018 to gather feedback on draft ADU regulations and requirements, including design standards and locations where the units may be allowed within the city.
 City staff made a presentation to each of the Neighborhood Advisory Boards (NABs) and asked for community input at the meetings.
 An online survey also was available from Jan.
 9 through Feb.
 19.

-Using the community input, City staff drafted an ordinance that would allow for accessory dwelling units within certain locations of the city and with certain standards.
-The draft ordinance will be presented to the Reno Planning Commission on March 21.
+Using the community input, City staff will draft an ordinance for consideration that would allow for accessory dwelling units within certain locations of the city and with certain standards.
+The draft ordinance will be presented to the Reno Planning Commission.
 Following a recommendation by the Planning Commission, the ordinance will then move to the Reno City Council for review and possible approval.

 If you are interested in receiving email updates on the ADU initiative, please email Community Development Department Community Liaison Calli Wilsey at email@example.com